A recent CAP roundtable discussion highlighted the need for investments in and further conversations about urban areas

 Though a new study shows that suburban poverty is on the rise, it is important to remember that urban poverty still persists across the nation.

-Tracey Ross is a Senior Policy Analyst with the Poverty and Prosperity Program at American Progress.
+Tracey Ross is a Senior Policy Analyst with the Poverty to Prosperity Program at American Progress.
 In this role, she focuses on place-based responses to fighting poverty.
 Prior to joining American Progress, she was a program associate at Living Cities where she worked on their signature effort, The Integration Initiative, supporting cities as they work […]